 If you are in foster care and are not a U.S. citizen or legal resident, you should talk to your caseworker and attorney about Special Immigrant Juvenile Status (or SIJS).
 If your attorney is not familiar with immigration law, you should ask for a new attorney that knows about immigration issues.
-The Department of Family and Protective Services is supposed to help you take care of your immigration status, the process takes a long time and it must be completed before you leave the foster care system.
+The Department of Family and Protective Services is supposed to help you take care of your immigration status, the process takes a long time and it must be completed before you leave the foster care court system.

-SIJS is a way for undocumented foster youth to become lawful permanent residents of the United States, sometimes called getting a "green card," though the card is no longer green.
+SIJS is a way for undocumented foster youth to become lawful permanent residents of the United States, sometimes called getting a "green card," but the card is no longer green.
 To be eligible for SIJS status, you must be under 21 years old and not married.
-Also, the juvenile court must find that it is not in your best interest to go back to your home country and that you can't be reunited with either parent because of some serious reason, like abuse, neglect or abandonment.
-During the permanent resident process, you must remain under juvenile court supervision.
-It could take a couple of months to several years to finish this process and get a green card.
-You should start this process early because you can't get SIJS status once you have been "emancipated," which usually happens when you turn 18 years old but could happen earlier if a court orders it.
-Remember, if you are not a U.S. citizen and don't have a green card, you could be deported from the U.S., and won't be able to legally work or receive most other government benefits.
+Also, the CPS court must issue an order, while you are still under the court's oversight, that it is not in your best interest to go back to your home country and that you can't be reunited with a parent because of some serious reason, like abuse, neglect or abandonment.
+It can take several months to several years to finish this process and get a green card.
+This is not something that should wait until you are almost 18, and it can be started at much younger ages - as soon as the court finds you cannot be returned to your parent.
+If you are not a U.S. citizen and don't have a green card, you could be deported from the U.S., and won't be able to legally work or receive most other government benefits including many for aging out foster youth.